MergeCommits/current-year-web-tech-stack/README.md

 ## Other technologies

-- [GitHub Copilot](https://github.com/features/copilot) - It's not going to write everything for you, but it saves you from having to google how to use JavaScript's `map` function every time you want to use it.
+- [GitHub Copilot](https://github.com/features/copilot) - It's not going to write everything for you, but it saves you from having to google how to write that 3 line piece of code you need 3 times a month.
   - The real question is how much of this ReadMe was written by GitHub Copilot ;)